Accessory Dwelling Units

 It appears that a detached ADU requires the same extensive building permit application as, for instance, an addition.
 Your staff have told me that a soil test is not necessary if the addition uses the same type of foundation as the existing house (and that it is performing adequately).
 Would the same waiver term apply to detached ADU?
 It's significant since I've been quoted a price of $2000 to soil testing.
 Also, I assume that structural plans must be stamped by an architect or structural engineer, as with other building permits?

-Bill asked 6 months ago
+Bill asked about 1 year ago

 Thank you for the question.
 A soil report will not be required for an attached ADU, provided that: